kylecarhart/Google-Domain-Filter/README.md

 Make sure you run `npm install` first.

 Start by running `npm start` in the root directory.
-This will kick off the webpack build watch, which will allow you to make changes while webpack re-compiles to the `./dist` folder.
-While that is running, open another terminal and run `npm run start:firefox`.
-This will start the `web-ext` helper which will open an contained instance of firefox and install the web extension. `web-ext` will watch for changes to the `./dist` folder and refresh automatically.
+This will kick off the webpack build watch, which will allow you to make changes while webpack re-compiles to the `build` folder.
+While webpack is watching for changes, open another terminal and start a firefox, chrome, or both instances by using one of the commands below:
+- Firefox only: `npm run start:firefox`
+- Chrome only: `npm run start:chrome`
+- Both: `npm run start`

+I have mine set to use firefox developer edition and chrome canary.
+You will either need to download these, or specify your own firefox and chrome instances in the npm scripts in package.json.
+Webpack will compile to the `build` folder, and `web-ext` will watch for changes to the `build` folder and refresh your browser automatically.

 ### Build for Production

 Run `npm run build` to create a build for production.
-Then run `web-ext build` in the `dist` folder to make a build.
+Webpack will compile the code into the `build` folder with production environment variables.
+Web-ext will then create a build from that and place the zipped extension into the `dist` folder.